tenolo/doctrine-walker-bundle/README.md

 # Doctrine Walker Bundle

-A Symfony Bundle to a event driven sql walker.
+A Symfony Bundle to add a event driven sql walker in Doctrine.

 ## Install instructions